hackware1993/Flutter_ConstraintLayout/README.md

 performance of constraint calculation is roughly 0.01 milliseconds (layout of general complexity, 20 child elements).
 Constraints are only recalculated after they have changed.

+A smaller Widget tree leads to less build time and a smaller Element tree.
+A very flat layout structure results in a smaller RenderObject tree and less rendering time.
+One thing most people tend to overlook is that complex nesting can cause build times to sometimes exceed render times.

 It is recommended to use ConstraintLayout at the top level.
 For extremely complex layout(one thousand child elements, two thousand constraints), layout and drawing total time within 5 milliseconds(debug mode on Windows 10，release mode take less time), the frame rate can be easily